|

 narrower foot is beige.

-Avoid touching it as it is very slimy and generally slips out of your
+Slippery slug: Avoid touching it as it is very slimy and if you try to pick it up, it generally slips out of your

 hands to bounce away among the rocks.
-Such slugs may get hurt.
+The poor slug might get hurt and it

 One pair of eyes on stalks.